 Here, we'll walk you through the different leveling options best suited for different causes of unlevel concrete, and the steps needed to level your concrete the right way.

 Your Concrete Floor Leveling Options

-Surface skim coats/self-leveling concrete compounds, grinding, and professional concrete leveling are the best options out there for leveling your concrete floor.
+Self-leveling concrete compounds, grinding, and professional concrete leveling are the best options out there for leveling your concrete floor.

-1. Surface Skim Coat or Self-leveling Concrete Compound
+1. Self-leveling Concrete Compounds

 This is typically recommended as a last-resort option for leveling uneven concrete.
 Typically it doesn't do much to actually level the concrete, but rather smooth out the uneven joints between slabs.

 This option also damages the finished surface of the concrete, oftentimes revealing the aggregate core of the slab, thereby opening it up for more opportunity for damage from the elements, like surface spalling, crumbling, or cracking.